KratosMultiphysics/Examples/structural_mechanics/validation/membrane_hemisphere/README.md

 _Compare KRATOS displacements of the top node to [1]_

-Additioanlly the _EigenSolversApplication_ is used to analyse the first 56 eigenmodes of the hemisphere.
+Additionally the _EigenSolversApplication_ is used to analyse the first 56 eigenmodes of the hemisphere.
 The results again agree with [1] and are plotted in the next figure.

 ![Eigenmodes](data/eigen.png)
 _Eigenmodes 1,3,4,6,8,10,11,13,22,31,33,56_